loltgt/appe/docs/Source-and-Tools.md

 # Source files and tools

-The supporting JavaScript source that allows it to work is located in [src/appe/src](https://github.com/loltgt/appe/blob/master/src/appe/src), it is divided into sections to facilitate manipulation, the name of sections is intuitive.
+The source JavaScript is located in [src/appe/src](https://github.com/loltgt/appe/blob/master/src/appe/src), it is divided into sections to facilitate manipulation, the name of sections is intuitive.

 * controller.js (Controller functions)
 * index.js (Index with most important functions)